Chidozieokoye/post-install-config/README.md

 <img src="https://i.imgur.com/4RfrZv7.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-When you configure roles, you define specific permissions and access levels for different users or system components.
+I configured roles, define specific permissions and access levels for different users or system components.
 This ensures that each role has the appropriate privileges to perform assigned tasks while maintaining security and operational control.
 See the steps in the video demonstration link above.
 </p>
 <br />